vvvanthe/Install_conda_enviroment/README.md

 python3 -c 'import tensorflow as tf; print(tf.__version__)'
 ```

-I was able to find a copy of the missing zlib DLL in the NVIDIA Nsight directory:
+If encountering some errors, please try  to find a copy of the missing zlib DLL in the NVIDIA Nsight directory:

 C:\Program Files\NVIDIA Corporation\Nsight Systems 2022.4.2\host-windows-x64\zlib.dll

-I copied and renamed it to:
+Then, I copied and renamed it to:

 C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin\zlibwapi.dll